 State & Community

-The 2018 U-M United Way employee giving campaign raised more than $1.2 million to support the Washtenaw United Way.
+U-M’s 2020 United Way employee giving campaign has surpassed its stated goal and raised more than $1.2 million thanks to the generosity of faculty, staff and retirees.

 January 11, 2021